Minister for Youth (Western Australia)

-Minister for Youth is a position in the government of Western Australia, currently held by Peter Tinley of the Labor Party.
+Minister for Youth is a position in the government of Western Australia, currently held by Hannah Beazley of the Labor Party.
 The position was first created after the 1983 state election, for the government of Brian Burke, and has existed in almost every government since then.
 The youth portfolio falls within the state government's Department of Local Government and Communities.